Bumper Offer - Urjas oil Just @ Rs. 1

 Is it safe?

-Yes, Opox 50 Dry Syrup is safe for use.
+Yes, the use of Opox 50 Dry Syrup is considered safe.

 Is it able to treat mental disorders?